DOOMReboot/DIYQuake/Quake/Notes000/notes/README.md

-# Week 000 - Introduction
+# Notes 000 - Introduction
 After spending some time looking into DOOM code and building up some knowledge, I wanted to look at another id software game source, and the next step from DOOM is Quake!
 I have lots of memory playing Quake!
 I still remember playing on my Pentium running at 90MHz with 8MB of RAM, and what an experience it was (and still is).

 Remember I am just a computer graphics hobbyist, so before jumping in to Quake code, I decided to spend some time learning more about 3D math, computer graphics.
 I have learned a lot, and at some point, I wanted to go back to DIYDOOM and just start it from scratch.
 Looking at DIYDoom now, there is a lot I can improve on, but sometimes you must move forward and not keep iterating on the same thing (don't worry I will go back and improve on it at some point).